-Your vehicle has "Next Generation" frontal air bags -- one air bag for the driver and another air bag for the right front passenger.
+Your vehicle has air bags -- one air bag for the driver and another air bag for the right front passenger.

-Next Generation frontal air bags are designed to help reduce the risk of injury from the force of an inflating air bag.
-But even these air bags must inflate very quickly if they are to do their job and comply with federal regulations.
+Frontal air bags are designed to help reduce the risk of injury from the force of an inflating air bag.
+But these air bags must inflate very quickly to do their job and comply with federal regulations.

 Here are the most important things to know about the air bag system:

 You can be severely injured or killed in a crash if you aren't wearing your safety belt -- even if you have air bags.
 Wearing your safety belt during a crash helps reduce your chance of hitting things inside the vehicle or being ejected from it.
 Air bags are "supplemental restraints" to the safety belts.
-All air bags -- even Next Generation air bags -- are designed to work with safety belts, but don't replace them.
+All air bags are designed to work with safety belts, but don't replace them.
 Air bags are designed to work only in moderate to severe crashes where the front of your vehicle hits something.
 They aren't designed to inflate at all in rollover, rear, side or low-speed frontal crashes.
-And, for unrestrained occupants, Next Generation air bags may provide less protection in frontal crashes than more forceful air bags have provided in the past.
+And, for unrestrained occupants, air bags may provide less protection in frontal crashes than more forceful air bags have provided in the past.
 Everyone in your vehicle should wear a safety belt properly -- whether or not there's an air bag for that person.

 Air bags inflate with great force, faster than the blink of an eye.
 If you're too close to an inflating air bag, as you would be if you were leaning forward, it could seriously injure you.
-This is true even with Next Generation frontal air bags.
 Safety belts help keep you in position before and during a crash.
-Always wear your safety belt, even with Next Generation air bags.
+Always wear your safety belt, even with air bags.
 The driver should sit as far back as possible while still maintaining control of the vehicle.

-Children who are up against, or very close to, any air bag when it inflates can be seriously injured or killed.
-This is true even though your vehicle has Next Generation frontal air bags.
+Anyone who is up against, or very close to, any air bag when it inflates can be seriously injured or killed.
 Air bags plus lap-shoulder belts offer the best protection for adults, but not for young children and infants.
 Neither the vehicle's safety belt system nor its air bag system is designed for them.
 Young children and infants need the protection that a child restraint system can provide.
 Always secure children properly in your vehicle.
-To read how, see the part of this manual called "Children" and see the caution labels on the sunvisors and the right front passenger's safety belt.
+To read how, see the part of this manual called "Children."